dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/hosting-win32-content-in-wpf.md

 ## A Walkthrough of Win32 Inside Windows Presentation Framework (HwndHost)

-To reuse Win32 content inside [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] applications, use <xref:System.Windows.Interop.HwndHost>, which is a control that makes HWNDs look like [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content.
-Like <xref:System.Windows.Interop.HwndSource>, <xref:System.Windows.Interop.HwndHost> is straightforward to use: derive from <xref:System.Windows.Interop.HwndHost> and implement `BuildWindowCore` and `DestroyWindowCore` methods, then instantiate your <xref:System.Windows.Interop.HwndHost> derived class and place it inside your [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] application.
+To reuse Win32 content inside WPF applications, use <xref:System.Windows.Interop.HwndHost>, which is a control that makes HWNDs look like WPF content.
+Like <xref:System.Windows.Interop.HwndSource>, <xref:System.Windows.Interop.HwndHost> is straightforward to use: derive from <xref:System.Windows.Interop.HwndHost> and implement `BuildWindowCore` and `DestroyWindowCore` methods, then instantiate your <xref:System.Windows.Interop.HwndHost> derived class and place it inside your WPF application.

 If your Win32 logic is already packaged as a control, then your `BuildWindowCore` implementation is little more than a call to `CreateWindow`.
 For example, to create a Win32 LISTBOX control in C++: